 Middleport is a very small village located in the state of Ohio.
 With a population of 2,180 people and just one neighborhood, Middleport is the 443rd largest community in Ohio.
-Middleport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Middleport was built prior to World War II, making it one of the older and more historic villages in the country.

-Middleport is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Middleport doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Middleport is quite a bit lower than the national average among all cities of 21.84%: just 11.33% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Middleport with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.33% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Middleport in 2022 was $23,218, which is low income relative to Ohio and the nation.
 This equates to an annual income of $92,872 for a family of four.
 However, Middleport contains both very wealthy and poor people as well.